Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 Why it hit

 Because 1990 still had room for arena-rock drama, and Jon Bon Jovi knew exactly how to package it for maximum radio impact.
 “Blaze of Glory” is oversized in the most efficient way possible: big acoustic strum, big vocal, big chorus, big cinematic energy.
-It sounds like desert dust, movie credits, and a guy leaning against something flammable while pretending he isn’t absolutely thrilled about it.
+It sounds like desert dust, movie credits, and a guy leaning against something flammable while pretending he is not absolutely thrilled about it.

 It also landed in the sweet spot between late-80s hard rock and early-90s polish.
 The song had enough grit to feel rugged, but enough sheen to work everywhere from rock radio to mainstream pop.
 That balance mattered in 1990.
-Hair metal was starting to look nervous, but it hadn’t been kicked out of the building yet.
+Hair metal was starting to look nervous, but it had not been kicked out of the building yet.
 “Blaze of Glory” got in just before the door closed.

 Gen X Rewind